SciTools/iris/docs/src/further_topics/metadata.rst

-The reason different metadata classes cannot be compared is simply because each metadata class contains **different** members, as shown in :numref:`metadata members table`.
+The reason different metadata classes cannot be compared is simply because each metadata class contains **different** members, as shown in :ref:`metadata members table`.
 However, there is an exception to the rule...

 .. _exception rule: